 In order for my backpacking trips to be successful, I need to work on eating enough to fully replenish my body.
 At home, I don’t have any problem eating enough, but when I’ve been exerting a lot, especially during prime alpine backpacking season when it’s hot and my energy is easily depleted, I have a hard time wanting to eat.
 And I’m a picky eater, so that makes it even harder!
 I need food that I’ll want to eat every day, so I make a lot of my own breakfasts, dinners and snacks.

-Before each trip, I get out all of the food that I think I’ll need and lay it out on a table or countertop, with one row for each day.
-This way, I can visually see how much food there is.
-It helps to package snack items into individual plastic bags so you can tell how much you’ll need for each day.
-To cut down on waste, I wash the plastic bags when I get home and re-use them.
+The best way for me to figure out if I have enough food is to lay out all that I think I’ll need on a table or countertop, with one row or column for every day.
+This way, I can visually see how much food there is and make sure I’m not leaving out any meals.
+It helps to package snack items into individual plastic bags instead of the larger bags they are purchased in.

 Here is food for a four night trip:

 Surprisingly, I don’t get tired of eating the same thing for breakfast every day.
 For backpacking, I love instant oatmeal.
-By itself, though, it’s not enough to sustain me for long so I add sliced almonds, hemp seed, milk powder, and freeze-dried berries.
-I also bring tea to drink with breakfast, usually a Breakfast Blend or Chai tea that I add sugar and milk powder to.
+By itself, though, it’s not enough to sustain me for long so I add sliced almonds, hemp seeds (or chia seeds), whole milk powder, and freeze-dried berries.
+I had to give up coffee, so now I bring tea to drink with breakfast, usually a Breakfast Blend or Chai tea that I add sugar and milk powder to.

 - recipe: almond berry instant oatmeal